lumina-desktop/lumina-docs/luminaconfig.rst

    :scale: 100%

-The user can select to automatically enable numlock, play chimes when Lumina starts or exits, and change the icon that appears in the login menu and the start menu button.
+The user can select to automatically enable numlock, play chimes when
+|lumina| starts or exits, and change the icon that appears in the login
+menu and the start menu button.
 There are also options to set the time and date format, as well as the time display format (via drop menu).
 Additionally, a user can reset **all** their desktop settings via